arab-meet/3.URDF_Simulation_Workshop/urdf-and-simulation/intro+links.md

 #### `mass`

-defines the mass of the link and it has only one attribute the link's mass
+defines the weight of the link(mass, unit: kg), and it has only one attribute the link's mass

 #### `inertia`